You publish great content, bring in some traffic and you start to wonder 'how to monetize a blog?'

 Affiliate sales are getting paid to recommend products.
 Here’s how it works:

 If your visitor follows that link and buys something, you get a cut of the sale.
 Simple.

 All you have to do is put a link to an Amazon product on your website.

 A great way to use this scheme is by posting product reviews on your blog, and linking to the product on Amazon so visitors can buy.

 Using tutorials and how-tos, you can direct your readers to Bluehost, and you get a little cash every time they purchase the web hosting.

 Here’s a great case study on how one blogger makes a regular income from affiliate sales in the photography niche.

 3. Sell Your Own Products (Physical or Digital)

 If you get it right, this is potentially the most lucrative method of monetization.

 You keep all the profit, you create a brand identity, and build a loyal community.

 There are two options here:-1) Sell a physical product, like clothing or sports equipment.

 Remember Buffer (making $1 million a month?)
 They make their money selling their own social media software.

 Use a tiered pricing structure.
 Make sure there’s an affordable entry-level product for newbies and an expensive premium product to make the money!

 As for digital products, take a look at this case study of a couple who are making $600,000 every year.

 4. Sell Your Skills (Freelance Or Coaching)

 If you can’t think of a specific product, sell yourself!

 As for e-courses and coaching, Linda Formichelli - a successful freelance writer - now makes her money by hosting writing e-courses.

 5. Monetize Your Blog Using Native Advertising And Sponsored Posts

 The New York Times, Buzzfeed, and the Guardian all use this technique.
 In fact, according to some analysts, Buzzfeed makes 75% of its revenue this way.

 What is it?
 In a nutshell, a brand pays you to create content that promotes it.

 Tech Insider has some great graphs on the unstoppable growth of this monetization method.
-Here’s a useful post on how to find sponsored post opportunities for your website.
-And here’s another to give you an idea of how much to charge.

 6. Blog Monetization Options Using Subscriptions, Memberships, And Gated Content

 These methods are all about enticing your visitors with a great service or fantastic content.

 Netflix does this with their free monthly trial.
 Spotify do it with a premium membership that gets rid of adverts and restrictions.

 It’s used notably by the Financial Times, where a subscription is required if you want to read more than a couple of articles each day.

 If you like the sound of this method, Copyblogger has some great advice on setting up a membership/subscription site.

 7. Sell Your Site For a Profit

 Some entrepreneurs start a site with the single goal of selling it in a year’s time.

 Of course, to make this a valid option, the site has to be valuable.
 It has to be making money already.

 As for valuing it, most businesses are roughly valued at 3-6 times their profit, but you need to be more vigilant when you buy or sell website on Flippa because you may lose money if you do it wrong.

 Are you using any of these monetization techniques?